 You can go for professional carpet cleaning or choose a less costly alternative – to wash and clean your carpets at your home.
 For that, you will need to make your own cleaning solution by using shampoo, baking soda powder or vinegar.

 For this post, we asked the rug specialists from Rugs and Beyond to highlight the natural methods for cleaning handmade rugs at home.

-Important: Regardless of which method you decide to use, always test on a small not so visible area of your carpet and wait for a day to dry before tackling your whole piece.
+Important: Regardless of which method you use, always test on a small, not so visible area of your carpet and wait for a day to dry before tackling your entire piece.